 In recent years, not only has there been an increase in homeowners looking to release funds from their home via equity release, but the market has also grown more competitive with lower fixed interest rates and increased flexibility within the plans.
+This has all impacted the cost of equity release.

 Whether you already have an equity release plan in place, or it is something you are considering, it is important to keep the costs down as much as possible in order save you money and help mitigate any long term impact on your finances and your estate.
 Here we will take you through some steps, tips and ways that you can reduce the cost of equity release.